j2abro/AggLayer-MerkleFlow/README.md

     )
 ```

-If the verification succeeds the tokens from the transfer will be credited to the user's account and the transaction is completed.
+If the verification succeeds the bridged tokens from the transfer will be credited to the user's account and the transaction is completed.
+If the verification fails the transaction is reverted.